ralll/django-container-setup/README.rst

 Create secrets
 ==============

-Run the command bellow to create the SECRET_KEY and SECRET_DB variables.
+Run the command below to create the SECRET_KEY and SECRET_DB variables.

 The command should be run inside assign_secrets.sh and create_secrets.py folder.